devopsguys/PSForge/README.md

 # PSForge

+*Compatible with Windows, OSX and Linux*

 ## What is it for?

+Our goal is to refactor our monolithic Powershell DSC configurations into a series of smaller, reusable modules that can be tested in isolation.
+The root configuration for each project should mostly just contain references to custom DSC modules we've created.

+In order to achieve this goal, PSForge was created to make it easier to set up a blank module, and resolve dependencies that each module may have - in addition to pulling the custom modules into the root project.

 ### Setting up a new DSC Module and associated DSC resources

 We have a requirement that the modules be tested on environments in Azure with Pester tests, so we needed a way of scaffolding a new DSC module that includes sensible defaults for Test Kitchen configuration files.
+Under the hood, PSForge makes use of the Plaster project.

 ### Fetching transitive dependencies for deployment

-Ideally we want our root Powershell DSC configurations to simply reference one or more DSC modules that we have created from refactored code.
-Each of these modules should be testable in isolation, in their own Git repositories.

 We needed a way of downloading transitive dependencies (ie. dependencies of dependencies) into a single folder so that the dependencies can be packaged via Nuget.
+Paket was chosen for this task, as it does an excellent job of handling transitive dependencies.

 ## How do you use it?